-• Why is compound investing in a pension so powerful?
+Why is compound investing in a pension so powerful?

 Compounding is one of the most powerful investing tools.
 But it can be particularly valuable for pension savers.
 Here’s how compounding works and how you could benefit.

-Compound investing is when you reinvest any returns you make on your investments.
-Rather than taking the income any growth will multiply, and you’ll essentially earn more.
+Compound investing is when you reinvest any returns you make on your investments rather than taking the income.
+Any growth will multiply, and you’ll essentially earn more.

 It works by allowing small amounts of money to grow into large amounts over time, like a snowball effect.
 It might sound complex – but it doesn’t have to be.
 We explore how you can benefit and provide examples of how compound investing works.

 Compounding works best when you do nothing and just leave your money invested, making it particularly beneficial for pension investors.
 With a pension, your money is locked away until at least age 55 (rising to 57 in 2028), so you’ll be less tempted to touch your investments.
-By regularly investing, and letting any increases build upon themselves over the long term, the results could really pay off.
+By regularly investing, and letting any increases build on themselves over the long term, the results could really pay off.

 This article isn’t personal advice.
 If you’re not sure what’s right for you, please seek financial advice.